I'd love to help!

 Q: I feel resentment for manipulation.

-wants were not considered.
+not considered.
 In addition the whole process is pretentious, false.
-On
+On the surface it's

-and your overall confidence.
-Just to let you know: everybody else, including
+self-esteem is undermined and your overall confidence.
+Just to let you know: everybody else,

-myself, feels the rightful indignation when we are (or attempted to be)
+including myself, feels the rightful indignation when we are (or attempted to be) manipulated.

 Q: Can a manipulator convince me that I am a manipulator?

-skillful people.
-There is one particular type, who uses excessively the ego-defense
+people.
+There is one particular type, who uses excessively the ego-defense mechanism that

-had a wish to do something in your way (after you did it 100 times in his/her way).
+controlling, because you had a wish to do something in your way (after you did it 100 times in

 try to negotiate about your needs too.